gakkiri/Mask-Cascade-RCNN/README.md

 # How to use
 * If you want to train this model, you can easily start by modifying ```config.py```and using ```python train.py```.
-* If you want to use trained weights, here is a checkpoint with only a simple train without tuning, but it's a little bit bigger (1.1gb, ResNet-101 as backbone). *Note the modification of the checkpoint file path in the demo code.*
+* If you want to use trained weights, [here](https://drive.google.com/file/d/1HDR6IeBPF-pVDV8wnGr3btnz3zS3VyOM/view?usp=sharing) is a checkpoint with only a simple train without tuning, but it's a little bit bigger (1.1gb, ResNet-101 as backbone). *Note the modification of the checkpoint file path in the demo code.*
 * Refer to ```demo.py``` for the test.

-If you want to use your **custom dataset**, please refer [here](https://github.com/gakkiri/Mask-Cascade-RCNN/blob/master/dataset/wgisd_dataset.py) to write your own code.
+If you want to train your **custom dataset**, please refer [here](https://github.com/gakkiri/Mask-Cascade-RCNN/blob/master/dataset/wgisd_dataset.py) to write your own dataset code.

 # Environment